aisthetic-co/theultimateappdevtoolkit/backend/node/README.md

 ### Vitest:

-We use Vitest as our primary unit testing framework.
+We use Vitest as our primary testing framework.

 - Run tests